aldertzomer/Microbial-Genomics-2022/_episodes/10_Introduction_study.md

 $ ls
 ~~~

 You will see you have created the folder reads.
 Next we need to get the appropriate files from the server.
 Go to the website [klif.uu.nl/klif/mgen/reads](https://klif.uu.nl/klif/mgen/reads/) and download the appropriate files.
 You will need two files for each sample, the forward and reverse file.
-In the example I have picked the top two, but please take a look at the Google Spreadsheets file which samples are assigned to you.
+In the example I have picked the top two, but please take a look at the  the
+> [Google Sheets table](https://docs.google.com/spreadsheets/d/1b8BPKcSUuW2YzgHdMaJN3MEbdgroRJa1dWnf5gkHr9M/edit#gid=0) which samples are assigned to you.
 You will need to get four files.

 ~~~
 $ cd ~/reads